corda/corda-solutions/docs/source/deployment/node-firewall-deployment.rst

 Java 8 Installation on VM
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Java 8 should be installed on your Virtual Machine.
-Here is an example of how this would be done in Azure/AWS.
+Here is an example of how this would be done in Azure/AWS on Ubuntu.

 .. parsed-literal::
     > sudo add-apt-repository ppa:webupd8team/java